Holly Willoughby’s stylist shares sneak peek at Dancing On Ice outfits ahead of show return

 The greatest show on ice will be back on the telly this weekend for its 16th series.
 The likes of Ryan Thomas, Amber Davies and Claire Sweeney will be taking to the ice to show off their best moves.

-Holly is also back to host the show, alongside Stephen Mulhern – who replaced Phillip Schofield.
+Holly is also back to host the show, alongside Stephen – who replaced Phillip Schofield.

 And while the star’s performances leave viewers with their jaws on the floor, historically Holly’s outfits have equally been as mesmerising.
 And it seems this year is going to be no exception.